CG573/systembolagetApkExtention/README.md

 some seemingly random numbers are sometimes added to the start of some APKs.
 This happens for example with [Weinwurm](https://www.systembolaget.se/produkt/vin/weinwurm-2315301/).
 Please submit any additional faulty product pages [here](https://forms.gle/f6RsMeme7gchasgv7).

+the abv is cast to an integer... ffs...